Alex-twn/STM32MP15x_workshop/readme.md

 ------

-# Install the SDK on your host computer
+# Install the Developer Package SDK on your host computer

 The SDK for OpenSTLinux distribution provides a stand-alone cross-development toolchain and libraries tailored to the contents of the specific image flashed in the board